Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 Go north and uncover what Jersey has to offer

-Get ready to explore Jersey’s rugged northern coast and see if you can spot the famous pier from episode two.
-Take it slow and get lost in the island’s charming green lanes as you make your way to Bouley Bay.
+Get ready to explore Jersey’s rugged northern coast, with brand-new series two sights to add to the list.
+See if you can spot the famous pier from episode two of series one, then push west to the windswept ruins at Grosnez, where Jim cuts a moody figure on the clifftops in Series two.
+Take it slow and get lost in the island’s charming green lanes as you make your way around.

 Stops